unknowntrojan/binja_coolsigmaker/README.md

 This project requires the nightly channel of Rust.

 Check the Cargo.toml file and adjust the `binaryninja` dependency so it points to whatever Binja update channel you want to compile for. __!MAKE SURE!__ Cargo caught your change of branch.
 It sometimes doesn't realize you changed it.
-Delete `Cargo.lock` and/or run `cargo clean`.
+Delete `Cargo.lock` to make Cargo realize you did.
 Otherwise, it'll keep using whatever version was selected when you built or rust-analyzer ran.

-The Stable tag needs to be updated periodically, there is no "newest-stable" tag.